Connect with others who understand.

 To reduce irritation and pain, rotate among sites from injection to injection.
 “I rotate between my stomach and thighs.
 The thighs sting more,” shared another member.

-As many as 20 percent of people have some level of injection anxiety, which could come from factors such as a fear of needles or a lack of confidence in their ability to self-administer.
+About 10 percent of Americans have serious injection anxiety.
 Some people anticipate a shot will be painful, which can influence how much pain they experience.

 As noted, technique matters when injecting biologics.
 Symptoms from PsA (such as joint pain) or other conditions (such as shaking or vision problems) can make it difficult to use the best techniques when giving yourself a shot.

 This may be less of an issue if you use self-injection pens because they don’t require as much finger dexterity.
-The problem with self-injection pens, though, is that they’re more likely to cause swelling, bruising, or pain — in part because you can’t control how quickly you administer the drug.
+The problem with self-injection pens, though, is that they’re more likely to cause swelling, bruising, or pain — in part because you can’t control how quickly the drug is being administered.

 Regardless of what injection device you have, consider asking a friend or loved one for help.
-Alternatively, you could go to a clinic where a health care professional can administer the shot, although this approach can be costlier and more time-consuming.
+Alternatively, you could go to a clinic where a healthcare professional can administer the shot, although this approach can be more expensive and time-consuming.

 • Determine whether you’re administering the drug properly and help perfect your technique